Single father stands in front of hew home with daughters.

 If your family has outgrown your two-bedroom starter home, you may be able to take out a second FHA loan.
 To qualify, you’ll need to either:

-• Have at least 25% equity in your current home
+• Have at least 25% equity in your current home; or

 • Pay down your FHA loan’s balance to 75%

-If you’re already financing a primary residence with an FHA loan, you may be able to co-sign another FHA loan for a family member.
-Just remember that the second FHA mortgage will become your responsibility if the relative fails to make their payments.
+If you’re already financing a primary residence with an FHA loan, you may be able to co-sign an FHA loan for a family member.
+Just keep in mind that the second FHA mortgage becomes your responsibility if your relative fails to make their monthly payments.

 You’ve Gone Through A Divorce

-If you’re moving from a house you shared with a co-borrower you may qualify for a second FHA loan to buy a new primary residence.
-This situation is common if you’re going through a divorce and your spouse is remaining in your current home.
+If you’re moving from a house you shared with a co-borrower, you may qualify for a second FHA loan to buy a new primary residence.
+This situation is common when buying a house after divorce and your ex-spouse stays in your current home.
+However, you must document this situation with a filed divorce decree or separation agreement.

 You’re Investing In An FHA Foreclosure

-You may be able to qualify for a second FHA mortgage if you’re using the loan to invest in a property that the FHA has foreclosed on – otherwise known as a HUD real estate owned (REO) property.
+You may qualify for a second FHA mortgage if you use the loan to invest in a property the FHA has foreclosed on – otherwise known as a Department of Housing and Urban Development (HUD) real estate owned (REO) property.

 How Do You Qualify For Multiple FHA Loans?

-To qualify for multiple FHA loans, you’ll still need to meet basic FHA loan requirements.
-Lenders may have additional requirements for individual borrowers outside of the FHA requirements.
+You’ll still need to meet basic FHA loan requirements to qualify for multiple FHA loans.
+Lenders may have additional requirements for borrowers that are outside the FHA’s requirements.

 Meet FHA Loan Qualifications

-• Credit score: You’ll need a credit score of at least 580 to qualify for an FHA loan.
+• Credit score: You’ll need at least a 580 credit score to qualify for an FHA loan.
 While you can qualify for an FHA loan with a credit score as low as 500, you’ll need to meet specific down payment requirements.
-To qualify for an FHA loan through Rocket Mortgage®, you’ll need a minimum credit score of 580.

 • Down payment: In most cases, FHA loans require a down payment of 3.5%.
-You may still be able to qualify for an FHA loan with a credit score between 500 and 579.
+You may qualify for an FHA loan with a credit score between 500 and 579.
 However, you’ll need to put down 10% of the purchase price as a down payment.

-• Satisfy any additional requirements: Your lender may require you to have enough money in your savings account to cover closing costs in addition to a down payment and three monthly mortgage payments.
+• Additional requirements: Your lender may require that you have enough money in your savings account to cover your closing costs, the down payment and three monthly mortgage payments.

 What Are Some Alternatives To Taking Out Multiple FHA Loans?

-If your circumstances don’t allow you to have more than one FHA loan – or if you can’t yet meet the mortgage qualifications to take out a second loan – you may need to take one of the following actions:
+If you don’t meet the mortgage qualifications to take out a second FHA loan, you may need to take one of the following actions:

-The Bottom Line: Can You Get An FHA Loan Twice?
+The Bottom Line: You Can Get An FHA Loan Twice, But That’s The Exception

-Over the course of your life as a homeowner, you can certainly take out more than one FHA loan.
-You just can’t hold more than one FHA loan at a time unless your circumstances qualify you to do so.
-Luckily, there are plenty of financing and refinancing options for those who don’t qualify for more than one FHA loan at once.
+Over the course of homeownership, you can certainly take out more than one FHA loan.
+But you can’t have more than one FHA loan at a time unless you meet the FHA’s qualifying circumstances.
+Luckily, there are plenty of financing and refinancing options for borrowers who don’t qualify for more than one FHA loan at once.

-Perhaps you need to purchase a new primary residence, or you want to venture into real estate investing.
-Consider refinancing your existing FHA loan into a conventional loan using a cash-out refinance to fund your new primary residence or investment property.
-Start the approval process to see what you qualify for today.
+Are you in the market for a new primary residence?
+Do you want to venture into real estate investing?
+Consider refinancing your existing FHA loan into a conventional loan with a cash-out refinance to fund your investment.

 See rates, requirements and benefits.